 Photos via Ireland’s Content Pool

-Right next door to St. Patrick’s Cathedral lies one Dublin’s hidden gems—Marsh’s Library, Ireland’s oldest public library, opened in 1707.
+Right next door to St. Patrick’s Cathedral lies one Dublin’s hidden gems – Marsh’s Library, Ireland’s oldest public library, opened in 1707.

-With its dark oak bookcases, rolling ladders, and an air of timeless elegance, Marsh’s a must-visit for history and book lovers alike.
+With its dark oak bookcases, rolling ladders, and an air of timeless elegance, Marsh’s is a must-visit for history and book lovers alike.

 This literary treasure trove is home to over 25,000 rare books and manuscripts, including works from the 15th to 18th centuries.